vacuumserval/vacuumserval.github.io/8115215abb477bbd0354397f30b70ecddfa905aa/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Cat the Bldg.
+Cat in Bldg.
 5
 ===================================

 |icon|

 To the Mere Mortal it May Concern,

 Meow, greetings.
 I am the feline embodiment of intellect and wisdom, a creature of Philosophiæ Naturalis Principia.
-I usually lounge in the sunbeams of Bldg.
-5, and snoring in the boxes which my cat-slaves pay tribute to.
-I, the cat, have no need to chase after the mundane.
-The world is my cat foot, and I, the connoisseur, choose when and how to indulge.
+I usually lounge in the sunbeams, and snoring in the boxes in the offices of Bldg.
+5. I, the cat, have no need to chase after the mundane.
+The world is my mackerel recipe, and I, the connoisseur, choose when and how to indulge.

 When I deign to rise from my slumber, it is not to play, but to observe the laws of physics in action, to ponder the mysteries of the universe, and to occasionally, begrudgingly, swat at a laser pointer.
-I have a bad memory and I don't type, so I have authorized my cat-slave to keep and update the research log in the following areas of study:
+I have a bad memory and I don't type, so I have authorized my cat-slaves to keep and update the research notes in the following areas of study:

 * DFT, density functional theory: DFT is a computational quantum mechanical modelling method using the spatially dependent electron density as a functional to investigate the electronic structure (principally the ground state) of many-body systems.
 * CALPHAD, calculation of phase diagrams: CALPHAD stands for CALculation of PHAse Diagrams, which model thermodynamic properties for each phase and simulate multicomponent phase behaviour.